SIGA Technologies Inc. (SIGA)'s Financial Results Comparing With AMAG Pharmaceuticals Inc. (NASDAQ:AMAG) | New Business Observer

-SIGA Technologies Inc. (NASDAQ:SIGA) and AMAG Pharmaceuticals Inc. (NASDAQ:AMAG), both competing one another are Biotechnology companies.
-We will contrast their profitability, institutional ownership, analyst recommendations, risk, dividends, earnings and valuation.
+Both SIGA Technologies Inc. (NASDAQ:SIGA) and AMAG Pharmaceuticals Inc. (NASDAQ:AMAG) are each other’s competitor in the Biotechnology industry.
+Thus the compare of their analyst recommendations, profitability, institutional ownership, risk, dividends, earnings and valuation.

 Earnings & Valuation